schummar/runp/README.md

       --version                       Show version
 ```

-Options can either be used as flags (pefix "-") or switches (prefix ":").
+Options can either be used as flags (prefix "-") or switches (prefix ":").
 Flags generally apply to all commands while switches can be used to change behavior midway for the remaining commands.

 ## Option: Forever